 - KPIs for security measures

-However, performing a proper audit and analysis of organizational security might be challenging without a dedicated technological solution.
-Read on to find out how Syteca can help you with this matter.
+Be aware that performing a proper audit and analysis of organizational security can be challenging without a dedicated technological solution.
+Read on to find out how Syteca can help you with this process.

 How can Syteca help you report to the board?

-Syteca offers a diverse range of inbuilt user activity reporting and auditing capabilities that can provide you with insights on application usage, user productivity, triggered security alerts, unusual user sessions, and much more.
-You can choose from more than 20 report types to accurately analyze the organization’s internal security environment.
+Syteca UAM offers a diverse range of inbuilt user activity monitoring, recording, and reporting capabilities that provide insights on application usage, user productivity, triggered security alerts, unusual user sessions, and much more.
+You can choose from more than 30 report types to analyze the organization’s internal security environment accurately.

 With the help of Data Connector and API, you can seamlessly integrate Syteca with Microsoft Power BI.
-Hence, you will be able to present insightful data collected by Syteca with straightforward, interactive graphics, making your reports to the executive board crystal clear.
+Therefore, you can present insightful data collected by Syteca with straightforward, interactive graphics, visually enhancing your reports to the executive board.

-You can leverage Syteca’s activity monitoring capabilities during penetration testing to watch how your employees are performing in real time.
-Record user sessions and present them at board meetings when demonstrating the testing results.
+Leverage Syteca’s UAM capabilities during penetration testing to watch how your employees are performing in real time.
+Record user sessions and present them at board meetings when demonstrating your testing results.

-Syteca’s screen recording can also help you capture insider-caused cybersecurity incidents happening within your organization.
-You can use those records as arguments to justify funding certain security measures.
+Syteca’s screen capture recording feature can also help you spot insider-caused cybersecurity incidents happening within your organization in real time or through video playback.
+You can export and use these records as arguments to justify funding certain security measures.

 Conclusion

-It’s ultimately up to CISOs to regularly and comprehensively convey the significance of cybersecurity to the executive board.
-Failure on your part to do so could result in your cybersecurity initiatives not receiving sufficient attention and/or funding, and can lead to negative impacts on the security and reputation of your organization.
+It’s ultimately up to you, as the CISO, to regularly and comprehensively convey the significance of cybersecurity to the executive board.
+Failure to do so could result in your cybersecurity initiatives not receiving sufficient attention and/or funding and can lead to negative impacts on the security and reputation of your organization.

-Follow our best practices on reporting cybersecurity to the board for CISOs in combination with Syteca’s reporting and auditing capabilities to simplify communication with your board of directors.
+Following our best practices on reporting security to the board for CISOs in combination with leveraging Syteca’s reporting and auditing capabilities can simplify communication with your board of directors.